kylpo/notes/Websites-vs-Webapps.md

 # Conclusions
 Overall, this distinction likely isn't helpful.
 Because as soon as you add global state to a site, it becomes an app, even if it still feels more like a site (like an e-commerce site).
 The more useful distinction is web vs native.
 I suppose it could be helpful, if you think of your product as a site, to limit it from app state for as long as possible.
 For example, modals are url accessible, all "state" is serialized to the URL.
 LINK TO APP STATE DOC

+Maybe it isn't about a website vs webapp.
+There are documents (blogs, news, collections like wikipedia) stores, e-commerce, forums, video stores.
+Where do apps, gmail, gmaps, etc fit in?